LearnPress/learnpress/README.md

 <a href="http://docs.thimpress.com/learnpress" target="_blank">Documentation</a> is available in ThimPress site.

 ## For Developer.
-# Note: node use is version 16
+# Note: node use is version 17 or higher.

 1. <code>git clone https://github.com/LearnPress/learnpress.git</code>